Miguel Vargas Player Props: Dodgers vs. White Sox

 White Sox Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.
+- The White Sox pitching staff is sixth in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have a 4.60 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox's 4.59 team ERA ranks 24th among all MLB pitching staffs.

-- Lynn gets the start for the White Sox, his 14th of the season.
-He is 4-6 with a 6.72 ERA and 80 strikeouts in 72 1/3 innings pitched.
+- Clevinger (3-4) gets the starting nod for the White Sox in his 12th start of the season.
+He's put together a 4.19 ERA in 58 2/3 innings pitched, with 48 strikeouts.

-- The righty's last appearance was on Thursday against the New York Yankees, when he tossed five innings, surrendering five earned runs while allowing eight hits.
+- In his most recent outing on Thursday against the New York Yankees, the righty tossed 5 2/3 innings, giving up three earned runs while surrendering six hits.

+- The 32-year-old has a 4.19 ERA and 7.4 strikeouts per nine innings in 11 games this season, while allowing a batting average of .249 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.